-Strategy 1 Details Reviews Strategy 1: 4.1(1): Identify and offer professional development opportunities to district and campus staff that support our Formative board goals and overall organizational health.
-Sept Dec Mar June Strategy's Expected Result/Impact: Professional development opportunities identified and delivered and a timeline for development delivery.
-Staff Responsible for Monitoring: Human Resources, Leadership, Educational Services, Business & Finance, Campus Administration Strategy 2 Details Rev iews Strategy 2: 4.1(2): Design and implement guidelines, expectations, and high priority goals for principals.
-Formative Formative Summative Strategy's Expected Result/Impact: A year-long plan for growing principals that is focused, clear, connected, and aligned to LSG.
-Sept Dec Mar June Staff Responsible for Monitoring: Executive Cabinet, Leadership Strategy 3 Details Rev iews Strategy 3: 4.1(3): Implement opportunities to discover that relationships are at the core of performance, and that trust and Formative Summative respect are essential to any organization seeking to grow and improve.
+Strategy 2 Details Reviews Strategy 2: 4.1(2): Design and implement guidelines, expectations, and high priority goals for principals.
+Formative Summative Strategy's Expected Result/Impact: A year-long plan for growing principals that is focused, clear, connected, Sept Dec Mar June and aligned to LSG.
+Staff Responsible for Monitoring: Executive Cabinet, Leadership 10% Strategy 3 Details Rev views Strategy 3: 4.1(3): Implement opportunities to discover that relationships are at the core of performance, and that trust and Formative Summative respect are essential to any organization seeking to grow and improve.
 Sept Dec Mar June Strategy's Expected Result/Impact: Leaders learn and practice specific skills that make clear, candid communication possible.
-They learn to use these skills in their relationships and to model and apply them on the job. - Staff Responsible for Monitoring: Human Resources, Leadership, Educational Services, Business & Finance, Campus Administration No Progress Accomplished - Continue/Modify X Discon ntinue
+They learn to use these skills in their relationships and to model and apply them on the job.
+5% Staff Responsible for Monitoring: Human Resources, Leadership, Educational Services, Business & Finance, Campus Administration No Progress Accomplished - Continue/Modify X Discon tinue 1 •